 There are two main chain supermarkets in Finland.
 The K-market chain denotes the size of the supermarket with four different classifications: K-Extra, K-Market, K-Supermarket and K-Citymarket (listed from smallest to largest).
 The S-group has different chain stores such as Prisma, S-market, Alepa and Sale.
 In addition to these, Lidl, for example, has several shops in the Helsinki Metropolitan Area.

-Sell, borrow, rent or exchange goods and services online or look for an apartment from
+Sell, borrow, rent or exchange goods and services online

 - Aalto Marketplace